aredn/aredn/README.md

 ## Submitting new features and patches to AREDN

-The highlevel steps to submit to this repository https://github.com/aredn/aredn_ar71xx are:
+The high level steps to submit to this repository https://github.com/aredn/aredn_ar71xx are:

 1) create a github account and 'fork' this repo
 2) git commit a change into your fork, e.g. http://github.com/ae6xe/aredn_ar71xx